 My week was interrupted by one event.
-On Wednesday, I slammed my right arm near my elbow into a door frame as I was rushing past it.
-This wound required eight stitches to repair and also needed me to keep it dry for ten days.
+On Wednesday, I slammed my right arm near my elbow into a door frame as I rushed past it.
+This wound required eight stitches to repair, and I needed to keep it dry for ten days.

-Luckily the city seems to have an Emergency Care facility on every other block.
+Luckily, the city has an Emergency Care facility on every other block.
 I used to see long lines waiting to get into any of them during the height of the Pandemic, but on Wednesday, there was no line, so I walked right in.

 It felt like I needed to prove the worthiness of my injury to get past the reception team, but finally, after they inspected my arm, I got to see the PA (Physician’s Assistant), the ruler of the roost!

 She convinced me that stitching the disrupted skin back into place was the way to go, even though my skin was delicate and very thin.
 I started to feel fear at once.